Sunday, February 19, 2023

 "Going on what the biblical authors tell us, God wanted to eradicate the Canaanite religion and identity because they were a major threat to Israel.
 But here God, given his want to eradicate the Canaanites, we learn that they were not fully wiped out (Judg.
 3:1–4)."

-Israel did not finish the job due to disobedience.
-What more needs to be said?
+Israel did not finish the job due to disobedience, so there is no inconsistency in the narrative.

 God extended mercy to nations that repented during the Old Testament (Jeremiah 18:7-8; Jonah 3:10).
 He is merciful enough to spare even the smallest remnant of righteous people in the midst of a wicked city (Genesis 18:24).
 The Canaanites had enough time and understanding of what God required of them in order to be spared from divine judgment, but they persisted in their ways.